(Transcript of the podcast)

 and I kept wondering about the ways I could make it less of a pain.

 Imagine if today you suddenly lost access to your current work machine, what would you do?
-This all rotates around the concept of having “less ties”, “less worries”, “better or lighter workflow”.
-And there are no exact step-by-step guide to reach this, only nebulous and vague ideas that rotate around it.
+This all rotates around the concept of having “less ties”, “fewer worries”, “better or lighter workflow”.
+And there are no exact step-by-step guides to reach this, only nebulous and vague ideas that rotate around it.
 However, checking some of them might make it less straining on the brain, less of a burden, for possible future changes.